samtupy/nvgt/doc/src/references/include/TOML Reader and Writer (toml.nvgt)/!TOML Reader and Writer.md

 This is a class designed to read and write TOML configuration files.

 ## Notes:
-- Some features of TOML (such as inline tables, lists) are not implemented yet.
+- Some features of TOML (such as inline tables, lists, backslash escape) are not implemented yet.

 ## Supported TOML value types
 - Strings.